-Manipur: Two killed after World War II-era bomb explodes at border town
+Manipur: Two killed after Second World War-era bomb explodes at border town

-Over the last two years, hundreds of bombs from the war were unearthed at the explosion site.
+Over the last two years, hundreds of bombs from the war have been unearthed at the explosion site.

-Two people were killed on Wednesday after a bomb, believed to be from the World War II period, exploded at Manipur’s Moreh town that borders Myanmar, The Indian Express reported.
+Two people were killed on Wednesday after a bomb, believed to be from the Second World War period, exploded at Manipur’s Moreh town that borders Myanmar, The Indian Express reported.

-During World War II, the British stored ammunition, weapons and food worth Rs 300 crore at Moreh depot.
+During the Second World War, the British stored ammunition, weapons and food at Moreh depot.

 The deceased have been identified as 27-year-old Lalsangmuon Gangte and 23-year-old Lienkhogin Gangte.
 The explosion took place when the two were digging in their backyard.

-“As per initial investigation, we found out that the deceased [people] were digging a pit in their backyard to dump garbage when they accidentally struck the bomb believed to be of World War II era with their spades,” said M Amit, additional superintendent of police of Tengnoupal district.
+“As per initial investigation, we found out that the deceased [people] were digging a pit in their backyard to dump garbage when they accidentally struck the bomb believed to be of Second World War era with their spades,” said M Amit, additional superintendent of police of Tengnoupal district.

 President of Second World War Imphal Campaign Foundation Rajeswhor Yumnam said that the bombs that exploded on Wednesday were located at one of the British’s artillery positions, The Indian Express reported.